Djethwa1/Djethwa1/README.md

 - 👋 Hi, I’m @Djethwa1
 - 👀 I’m interested in Information Technology
-- 🌱 I’m currently learning Data Science
+- 🌱 I have done a bootcamp Data Science via Hyperiondev
 - 💞️ I’m looking to collaborate on writing code
 - 📫 How to reach me djethwa2002@yahoo.co.uk